jonnyhoeven/workshop/WORKSHOP.md

 ### K3D (K3S in Docker) cluster setup

 K3D is a lightweight wrapper to run K3S (Rancher Lab's minimal Kubernetes distribution) in docker.
-I's a single binary that deploys a K3S server in a docker container.
+It's a single binary that deploys a K3S server in a docker container.
 K3D makes it very easy to create single and multi-node K3S clusters in docker, it's possible to run multiple clusters at the same time on your development machine.